-Applicable Receiving Waterbody(ies) TMDL Name (if applicable) Add/Delete Row Dutton Pond + - al Requirements Beginning Year 1 Rank outfalls to these receiving waters as high pric ority for IDDE implementation in the initial outfall The relevant BMP number(s) listed above in the St description of implementation actions and docume 2 OR the 3-3, 3-4 blic Education and Outreach blic education messages can be combined with other public education req uirements as applicable (see Appendix H and F for more information), Distribute an annual message in the spring(April/N grass clippings and encourages the proper use of sl low-release and phosphorus-free f ertilizers ertilizers The relevant BMP number(s) listed above in the St description of implementation actions and docume OR the 1-1, 1-6 Distribute an annual message in the summer (June/waste, including noting any existing ordinances where the summer is a summer of the summer is a summer of the summer of t nagement of pet Č \ nere appropriate tormwater Management Program waste, including noting any existing ordinances where the second of the second ordinances where the second ordinance where th nere appropriate tormwater Management Program waste, including noting any existing ordinances where the second of implementation actions and docume nere appropriate tormwater Management Program
+Applicable Receiving Waterbody(ies) TMDL Name (if applicable) Add/Delete Row Dutton Pond + - al Requirements Beginning Year 1 Rank outfalls to these receiving waters as high price ranking rity for IDDE implementation in the initial outfall The relevant BMP number(s) listed above in the St description of implementation actions and docume 2 OR the 3-3, 3-4 ublic Education and Outreach ublic education messages can be combined with other public education requ urements as applicable (see Appendix H and F for more information) Distribute an annual message in the spring(April/M grass clippings and encourages the proper use of sl ow-release and phosphorus-free f ertilizers ertilizers The relevant BMP number(s) listed above in the St description of implementation actions and docume OR the 1-1, 1-6 Distribute an annual message in the summer (June/waste, including noting any existing ordinances where the summer of the summer (June/waste, including noting any existing ordinances where the summer of the summer of the summer (June/waste, including noting any existing ordinances where the summer of the summe , nagement of pet ' ere appropriate formwater Management Program waste, including noting any existing ordinances where the state of the ere appropriate formwater Management Program waste, including noting any existing ordinances where the state of the ere appropriate formwater Management Program

-1-1, 1-6 od Housekeep ng and Pollution Prevention for Permittee Owned Operations set sweeping frequency of all municipal owned streets and parking lots subject to Permit iii.(c) to a minimum of two times per year (spring and fall) t BMP number(s) listed above in the Stormwater Management Program OR the of implementation actions and document location(s) are: 6-6 The releva description bocedures to properly manage grass cuttings and leaf litter on permittee property, including blowing organic waste materials onto adjacent impervious surfaces at BMP number(s) listed above in the Stormwater Management Program OR the of implementation actions and document location(s) are: In ging Grass Clippings and Leaf Litter and Use of Slow-Release Fertilizers on Permittee ment P. The releva description SOP - Man Property.
-See Attach blowing organic waste materials onto adjacent impervious surfaces t BMP number(s) listed above in the Stormwater Management Program OR the of implementation actions and document location(s) are: liging Grass Clippings and Leaf Litter and Use of Slow-Release Fertilizers on Permittee The releva description SOP - Man Property.
-See Attack blowing organic waste materials onto adjacent impervious surfaces t BMP number(s) listed above in the Stormwater Management Program OR the of implementation actions and document location(s) are: leging Grass Clippings and Leaf Litter and Use of Slow-Release Fertilizers on Permittee ment P. gement in New Development and Redevelopment entory and priority ranking under 2.3.6.1.b. shall include consideration of BMPs to reduce The relevandescription SOP - Man Property.
-See Attack The relevant rough of the rough of the rough of the rough of the relevant rough of the ro blowing organic waste materials onto adjacent impervious surfaces t BMP number(s) listed above in the Stormwater Management Program OR the of implementation actions and document location(s) are: leging Grass Clippings and Leaf Litter and Use of Slow-Release Fertilizers on Permittee ment P. gement in New Development and Redevelopment entory and priority ranking under 2.3.6.1.b. shall include consideration of BMPs to reduce
+1-1, 1-6 od Housekeep ng and Pollution Prevention for Permittee Owned Operations set sweeping frequency of all municipal owned streets and parking lots subject to Permit iii.(c) to a minimum of two times per year (spring and fall) t BMP number(s) listed above in the Stormwater Management Program OR the of implementation actions and document location(s) are: 6-6 The relevandescription cocedures to properly manage grass cuttings and leaf litter on permittee property, including blowing organic waste materials onto adjacent impervious surfaces at BMP number(s) listed above in the Stormwater Management Program OR the of implementation actions and document location(s) are: Iging Grass Clippings and Leaf Litter and Use of Slow-Release Fertilizers on Permittee ment P. The relevant description SOP - Man Property.
+See Attach blowing organic waste materials onto adjacent impervious surfaces t BMP number(s) listed above in the Stormwater Management Program OR the of implementation actions and document location(s) are: liging Grass Clippings and Leaf Litter and Use of Slow-Release Fertilizers on Permittee The relevant description SOP - Man Property.
+See Attach blowing organic waste materials onto adjacent impervious surfaces t BMP number(s) listed above in the Stormwater Management Program OR the of implementation actions and document location(s) are: leging Grass Clippings and Leaf Litter and Use of Slow-Release Fertilizers on Permittee ment P. gement in New Development and Redevelopment entory and priority ranking under 2.3.6.1.b. shall include consideration of BMPs to reduce The relevant description SOP - Man Property.
+See Attach The relevant description Retrofit invinitrogen distance of the relevant description blowing organic waste materials onto adjacent impervious surfaces t BMP number(s) listed above in the Stormwater Management Program OR the of implementation actions and document location(s) are: leging Grass Clippings and Leaf Litter and Use of Slow-Release Fertilizers on Permittee ment P. gement in New Development and Redevelopment entory and priority ranking under 2.3.6.1.b. shall include consideration of BMPs to reduce